History

 1976 – 1987

 From 1976 to 1987, Alma Doepel was comprehensively restored.
 Stage one of the restoration had been completed by mid-1978.
 In mid-1978 the Port of Melbourne Authority provided berthing and storage facilities at North Wharf.
 By December 1979 a new deck had been fitted and lower masts had been stepped and rigged.
 During 1980 a new keel and rudder were fitted at a slipway constructed at Hastings.
-Sails were fitted
+Sails were fitted in 1983.
+Limited sailing occurred by January 1984.

 1988 – 1999